Alimodian: Taban massacre

-Post-war reconstruction And developments
+Post-war reconstruction and developments

 Alimodian was a no man's land after the war.
 Houses were burned and demolished.
-When the people returned to the town after the war, they have to contend to live in makeshifts houses made of bamboo and nipa for their shelter.
+When the people returned to the town after the war, they had to live in makeshift houses made of bamboo and nipa for their shelter.
 The American government has its fair share of damages during the war.
-The American government paid the people in the form of reparation.
+The American government paid the people in the form of reparations.
 In addition, guerilla notes issued during the war were also redeemed.
 Mayor Felix Altura who was the town's mayor before and after the war came back to office in March 1945 to have a responsive government immediately act on the people's needs.
 The military government appointed Simeon Cañonero as municipal mayor on May 15, 1946.
 The vice mayor was Anacleto Amparo and the councilors were Gelacio Allones, Wenceslao Anino, Teodosia Amarra, Pablo Albeza and Clara Alegrado.
-Mayor Simeon Cañonero is the longest-serving mayor of the town.
-He served for two years as a military-appointed mayor after the war and was elected for three terms of four years.
-Many buildings and structure in the town were destroyed and ruined during the Japanese occupation mostly from Japanese attacks, arson attempts of retaliating Filipino forces and series of lootings by deprived citizens and evacuees.
+Mayor Simeon Cañonero is the longest-serving mayor of the town who served for two years as a military-appointed mayor after the war and was elected for three terms of four years.
+Many buildings and structures in the town were destroyed and ruined during the Japanese occupation mostly from Japanese attacks, arson attempts of retaliating Filipino forces and series of lootings by deprived citizens and evacuees.
 During the term of Mayor Cañonero, roads, bridges, schools and other infrastructure ruined by the war were reconstructed and made completely functional.
 School buildings in the town and barrios were rebuilt funded from the Philippine War Damage Claim.
-Rehabilitation of school buildings were given importance and priority due to an increase of enrollment after the war.
+Rehabilitation of school buildings were given importance and priority due to an increase of student enrollment after the war.
 Alimodian High School was founded in 1947 paving the way for secondary education for the young citizens of the town.